 Actively engaged in community affairs, Ms. Sanford is a mayoral appointee to the City of Los Angeles Board of Recreation and Parks Commissioners, which directly oversees operations, programming and maintenance of over 400 parks and 175 recreation centers within the city.
 This public service has helped Ms. Sanford develop a keen understanding of local government and the planning process.

 Ms. Sanford is a member of the American College of Real Estate Lawyers, the premier organization of distinguished U.S. real estate lawyers.
 In 2014, she was recognized by the Daily Journal as one of “California’s Top 50 Development Lawyers.”
-She also received the Los Angeles County Bar Association Real Property Section’s Outstanding Young Lawyer Award and was named a “Rising Star” by Southern California Super Lawyers Magazine.
+Ms. Sanford also received the Los Angeles County Bar Association Real Property Section’s Outstanding Young Lawyer Award and was named a “Rising Star” by Southern California Super Lawyers Magazine.